Skip to main content

 Credit: iStock

-The signs and symptoms of brain and spine tumors vary greatly and depend on the tumor location, size and how fast they grow.
-Symptoms can be caused by the location of the tumor or from the tumor pressing on brain tissue or the spinal cord and nerves.
-Brain and spine tumor signs and symptoms also can occur gradually over days or months or they can happen suddenly.
+The signs and symptoms of brain and spine tumors vary greatly and depend on the tumor location, size, and speed of growth.
+Symptoms can be caused by the location of the tumor—or from the tumor pressing on brain tissue or the spinal cord and nerves.
+Brain and spine tumor signs and symptoms can occur gradually over days or months, or they can happen suddenly.

 Symptoms